How to Save 10000 in a Year

 “Pay yourself first” is the golden rule of saving money.

 When you pay yourself first, it’s a lot less tempting to spend instead of saving.
-And paying yourself first is so easy to do, it just makes sense to give it a shot.
+And it’s easy to do.

-And one more thing about paying yourself first: Make sure you’re keeping your savings for your $10k goal in the right place.
+Make sure you’re keeping your savings in the right place.

 Looking for the best place to keep your money when trying to save 10000 in a year?
-Here’s an online savings accounts I highly recommend:
+Try Axos Bank.

 3. Save your spare change

-It’s a painless way to put more money toward your $10k savings plan.
-And you can use Digit to save smaller amounts of money on top of the larger amounts you might be setting aside from your paychecks.
+You can use Digit to save smaller amounts of money on top of the larger amounts you might be setting aside each pay period.

-Acorns is another app you can use to save on autopilot.
+Acorns is another app you can use to save a little bit of money at a time.

 Just like with Digit, Acorns links to your bank account.
-But instead of looking for extra money to save, Acorns rounds up your purchases and invests the difference.
+But instead of looking for extra money to save, Acorns rounds up your purchases and invests the difference in the stock market.

 Not sure which apps to use?

 You can download one app or all three.
-And besides earning cash back with all three apps, you can earn more cash when you refer friends and family!
+And besides earning cashback on purchases, you can earn more cash when you refer friends and family!

 Related post: 50 Free Money Hacks to Earn Extra Cash